LIS

 2. Eligible individuals shall have free choice of the providers of other services under the plan.

-G. Payment for substance use case management or substance use care coordination services under the Plan does not duplicate payments for other case management made to public agencies or private entities under other Title XIX program authorities for this same purpose.
+G. Payment for substance use case management or substance use care coordination services under the plan does not duplicate payments for other case management made to public agencies or private entities under other Title XIX program authorities for this same purpose.

-H. The state assures that the individual will not be compelled to receive substance use case management services, condition receipt of case management services on the receipt of other Medicaid services, or condition receipt of other Medicaid services on receipt of case management services.
+H. The state ensures that the individual will not be compelled to receive substance use case management services, condition receipt of case management services on the receipt of other Medicaid services, or condition receipt of other Medicaid services on receipt of case management services.

 1. The direct delivery of an underlying medical, educational, social, or other service to which an eligible individual has been referred.

-2. Activities for which an individual may be eligible, that are integral to the administration of another nonmedical program, except for case management that is included in an individualized education program or individualized family service plan consistent with § 1903(c)of the Social Security Act.
+2. Activities for which an individual may be eligible that are integral to the administration of another nonmedical program, except for case management that is included in an individualized education program or individualized family service plan consistent with § 1903(c) of the Social Security Act.

 Statutory Authority